Best 5/1 ARM Rates of 2020

 - New American Funding — Best for low interest rates

-- Quicken Loans — Best for online shoppers
+- Quicken Loans — Best for new or first-time homebuyers

 What are 5/1 ARMs?